-With more than 11 million undocumented immigrants in the United States and a range of industries heavily dependent on their services, our immigration challenges cannot be solved through tougher enforcement measures alone.
-We need a common-sense solution – one that provides a pathway to legalization for those already in this country and a sensible guest worker program for those seeking to come here.
-Under the comprehensible immigration reform proposals I support, immigrants who undergo a rigorous background check, learn English, pay any back-taxes they owe and demonstrate strong moral character would eventually be eligible to earn the rights and responsibilities of American citizenship.
+With an estimated 11 million undocumented immigrants in the United States and a range of industries heavily dependent on their services, our immigration challenges cannot be solved through tougher enforcement measures alone.
+We need a common-sense solution – one that provides a pathway to legalization for those already in this country, and a sensible guest worker program for those seeking to come here.
+Under the comprehensive immigration reform proposals I support, immigrants who undergo a rigorous background check, learn English, pay any back taxes they owe, and demonstrate strong moral character would eventually be eligible to earn the rights and responsibilities of American citizenship.

-While I continue to press for a sweeping set of reforms, I have also introduced legislation to specifically address some of our immigration system’s most egregious shortcomings.
-For example, HR 1842, the DREAM Act I co-authored with Congressman Howard Berman would enable millions of undocumented young people to fulfill their God-given potential, give back to their communities and ultimately obtain U.S. citizenship.
-It would also serve our national interest by reducing the deficit, contributing to economic growth and enabling our armed services to meet their recruiting goals.
+I also introduced legislation to specifically address some of our immigration system’s most egregious shortcomings.
+For example, I was the original co-author of the DREAM Act, along with former Congressmen Howard Berman and Chris Cannon.
+This legislation would enable millions of undocumented young people to fulfill their God-given potential, give back to their communities, and ultimately obtain U.S. citizenship.
+It would also serve our national interest by reducing the deficit, contributing to our country’s economic growth, and enabling our armed services to meet their recruiting goals.

 It is well past time to fix our broken immigration system.
 I will continue to fight for a system that treats citizens and noncitizens fairly, and that keeps families together.